 You can use the Script Catalog Manager to view the predefined scripts that are available to you.

-You can import custom scripts that you created or that were created by someone you trust, such as a member of the ITScripts Community Site.
+You can import custom scripts that you created or that were created by someone you trust.
 Any custom scripts you import will appear in the Script Catalog Manager along with the predefined scripts.
 Custom PowerShell modules are also supported.
 You can create and import modules containing cmdlets, providers, functions, variables, and aliases that you can use in your other custom scripts.
 For more information, see Creating a Custom Script.

 Security Controls provides several target types for executing scripts.
 The target type indicates what the target machine requires when executing a script.
 The target type is set by the script author using the scriptType element and cannot be altered by Security Controls.
 A script can only be run in one mode.
 In all cases the script engine runs on the Security Controls console.